Tuesday (2023 film): Plot

-Zora's 15-year-old wheelchair-bound daughter Tuesday has an incurable terminal illness and Death comes to her in the form of a size-altering macaw to give her final deliverance from pain and suffering.
+Zora's 15-year-old wheelchair-using daughter Tuesday has an incurable terminal illness and Death comes to her in the form of a size-altering macaw to give her final deliverance from pain and suffering.
 Tuesday realises who and what the talking size-shifting bird is, and asks it not to kill her until her mother arrives home.
 Zora, on seeing Death and hearing it say that she needs to say good-bye to her daughter because every life must come to an end, at first tries to catch the macaw, and then tricks Death into going into the garden, where she bashes it repeatedly with a heavy book and sets fire to it.
-On hearing Death's dogged exhortation that Tuesday must die, Zora puts the badly charred bird into her mouth and swallows it whole.
+On hearing Death's dogged exhortation that Tuesday must die, Zora puts the badly charred bird into her mouth, chews and eats it.

-With Death swallowed in Zora's body and unable to perform its life-terminating duties, numerous reports begin to circulate of people and animals not dying from accidents, usually expected to be lethal, and then continuing to roam the countryside in zombie state despite their injuries.
-With Death still inside her, Zora spontaneously changes her size when put under stress by Tuesday's persistent questioning about Death's whereabouts.
+With Death eaten in Zora's body and unable to perform its life-terminating duties, numerous reports begin to circulate of people and animals not dying from accidents, usually expected to be lethal, and then continuing to roam the countryside in zombie state despite their injuries.
+With Death still inside Zora, her size spontaneously changes when she is put under stress by Tuesday's persistent questioning about Death's whereabouts.
 Tuesday persuades her mother to deputise for Death in its absence, rendering final relief from pain to the suffering animals and people.
-On hearing Tuesday trying to control her pain through conscious breathing, Zora realises in how much pain her daughter is.
-She regurgitates Death and they come to an agreement how to proceed, with Tuesday passing away later that day.
+On hearing Tuesday trying to control her pain through conscious breathing, Zora realises how much pain her daughter is in.
+She regurgitates Death and they come to an agreement how to proceed, with Tuesday dying later that day.

 Zora becomes demoralised after her daughter's demise and sometime later Death comes to visit her to see how she is.
 Zora speculates that it would be better for her to be dead.
 But Death tells Zora that if she needs a reason to keep living, then it should be to keep Tuesday’s memory alive.
 The film closes with Zora exhaling and telling herself, "Get up, woman".